womanium-quantum/Random-number-generation-using-boson-sampling---ORCA-Computing/README.md

 In this challenge we had to build some kind of application that could generate random numbers using a quantum computing device called a boson sampler.

 We were able to simulate a quantum random number generator using Strawberry fields package.
-Firstly, we have defined a function called qrng_func().
+Firstly, we have defined a function called _qrng_func()_.
 In the function we define the number of nodes and initializes Fock states.
-Rotation gates are applied to each mode and the resulting rotation in the phase space occurs in the anticlockwise direction, with angle 𝜙 𝜙
+Rotation gates are applied to each mode and the resulting rotation in the phase space occurs in the anticlockwise direction, with angle 𝜙.

-.

-The array of Beamsplitter by using the BSgate operator with arguments ( 𝜃 𝜃
+The array of Beamsplitter by using the BSgate operator with arguments (𝜃,𝜙)

-,
-𝜙
-𝜙

-)

-Transmitted amplitude is represented by cos 𝜃 𝜃
+* Transmitted amplitude is represented by cos(𝜃)

-Reflection amplitude is given by 𝑒𝜄𝜙sin𝜃 e𝜄𝜙sin⁡𝜃
+* Reflection amplitude is given by $𝑒i𝜙sin𝜃$

-.

 The rotation gate and beamsplitters parameters are chosen by default (i.e. 𝜋4